 Yes!
-We encourage you to explore NHF’s Social Work homepage to find a host of resources and other relevant information to help you enhance your practice.
+We encourage you to explore NBDF’s Social Work homepage to find a host of resources and other relevant information to help you enhance your practice.

 Yes, you are in luck!
 Listed below are several avenues to pursue HCP education.

-NHF’s Annual Bleeding Disorders Conference (BDC) presents a several opportunities for HCPs, including distinct education tracks for physicians, nurses, physical therapists, and social workers.
-Learn more and register!
+NBDF’s Annual Bleeding Disorders Conference (BDC) presents a several opportunities for HCPs, including distinct education tracks for physicians, nurses, physical therapists, and social workers.
+Learn more!

 The Partners in Bleeding Disorders Education Program provides comprehensive training and education on a broad range of subjects, delivered in various formats including both in person and virtual, enduring, and live formats.

 The Research Journal Club brings researchers and community members together via quarterly online gatherings to explore the latest science and innovative breakthroughs.
 Participants discuss notable publications from top-tier peer-reviewed journals to encourage debate and networking.
 While registration is required, the meetings are free to attend.